-Because of the economic value of the system, Cordeck’s In Floor Cellular Raceway System was chosen to be implemented in the new library built during the Deming High School expansion.
+Because of its economic value, Cordeck’s In Floor Cellular Raceway System was chosen to be implemented in the new library built during the Deming High School expansion.
 The two-story steel frame construction merged the structural decking and the wire management system, speeding construction up and making it efficient and cost-effective.

 The flexible cable management allows for seamless transitions during future renovations.
 Because of the ease of reconfiguration, most, if not all of the work is able to be done by the school’s facility management team.
 The enhanced point-of-use connectivity of the library gives more than 1,300 students and staff reliable access to the Internet, as well as an ample supply of power locations.